apache/flink/docs/ops/memory/mem_setup_tm.md

 * toc
 {:toc}

+The TaskExecutor runs user code in Flink.
+Configuring memory usage for your needs can greatly reduce Flink's resource footprint and improve Job stability.

 The further described memory configuration is applicable starting with the release version *1.10*.
 If you upgrade Flink from earlier versions, check the [migration guide](mem_migration.html) because many changes were introduced with the *1.10* release.